renz-b/RoxasCityCOVID19Tweepy/README.md

 Python 3.9

+V 2.7.0
+- Func: Added tweets.txt function to rctweepy.py using a nested function

 V 2.6.0
 - Func: Now able to get data type string from data.txt and convert it to a dictionary (data_dict -> write to data.txt as string -> used import ast -> read data.txt as string ->data_dict)